lisa-lumos/ios-swift-projects/06. BMI Calculator/README.md

 myOptional = nil
 let text: String = myOptional ??
 "I am the default val"
 ```
+I prefer this one, because it is concise.
+Note that you need to have space on left and right of `??`.

 ### Optional Chaining
 For optional struct or optional class,